davidgfitzgerald/life2/backlog.md

 ## Med Priority

+- [ ] Consider when moving task that selected date should move to that date too (pros and cons)
 - [ ] Keyboard Dismissal
 - [ ] Tech debt - refactor views
 - [ ] DnD reorder tasks